How to Recover Deleted Notes from iPhone 6s Plus

-Convinced?
-Let's have a closer look at how it is easy to get your iPhone text messages transferred to Samsung Android smartphone.
-First, click on "Download Now" button above to download a copy of the Phone Transfer for your operating system, and then install it on your computer.
+Let's have a closer look at how it is easy to transfer SMS messages from iPhone to Samsung Galaxy phone.
+First, click on "Download Now" button above to download a copy of the Phone Transfer, and then install it on your computer.

-Step 1: Run the program and connect both handsets
+Step 1: Run the program and connect both phones

 Run the application on your machine and select the green "Phone to Phone Transfer" mode on the interface to proceed.

 Step 2: Scan the data from iPhone

 The software will immediately recognize both devices and display them on the screen as source and destination device, as the screenshot shows.
 If they are misplaced, use Flip tab.

 The data inside iPhone memory are scanned and displayed on the middle column.
 You can tick one or several categories as you like.
-To get only iPhone messages onto Samsung and nothing more, simply tick the box next to Text messages option.
+To transfer messages from an iPhone to a Samsung Galaxy phone and nothing more, simply tick the box next to Text messages option.

 Step 3: Start the messages transfer process

 Finally, click the Start Copy button to transfer text messages from the old iPhone to the new Samsung Android phone.
 You will see a window pop up, indicating the percentage that has been completed.

 After the progress bar moves to 100 percent, it means the migration is finished.
 You can new check the messages on your new Samsung phone.